mattoxb/cs101-web-fa24/content/docs/tas.md

 ## TA Office Hours and Contact Info {#office-hours}

-All TA office hours are in the [Beckman Institute Lounge](https://what3words.com/double.bumpy.chart).
+All TA office hours are in the Siebel Center for Computer Science Lower Level.

 | Day/Time          | TA/Instructor           |
 |-------------------|-------------------------|